• Skip to main content

 • Add dry ingredients.
 Sift into this mixture the flour, baking powder and salt and fold through using a rubber spatula until a few flour streaks remain.

 • Add chocolate and nuts.
-Fold in the white chocolate and walnuts until just combined.
+Fold in the white and milk chocolate and almonds until just combined.
 Spoon batter into the prepared baking tray and level with an offset spatula.
+Sprinkle any extra nuts or chocolate over the top.

 Remove from the oven and let sit in the pan for ten minutes.
 Using the paper, lift the blondie square out onto a wire rack and leave to cool completely.
 Use a sharp knife, to cut into 16 squares and serve immediately.